The Legendary Penis of Drukpa Kunley in Bhutan

 I call my baby… Kunley

-Ideally, the couple bring the new baby back to the temple so that the baby can be blessed and then named according to Bhutanese tradition, which means the monks choose the baby’s name.
+Ideally, the couple brings the new baby back to the temple so the infant can be blessed.
+At this point, the baby is named according to Bhutanese tradition, which means the monks will choose the name.
 However, if the family is unable to bring the newborn back to Bhutan, they agree to name the child after Drukpa Kunley.

 I mean, that’s one way to really keep a tradition going, right?

-When you’re inside the temple, facing the altar, there’s a window ledge to your left.
-On this ledge there are some photo albums filled with postcards and photos of new families from all over the world who received blessings at Chimi Lhakhang after not being able to conceive.
-Lots of Kinleys, Kunleys, Kuenleys, boys and girls, so if you encounter one of these names, ask if their parents have been to Bhutan!
+Inside the temple, there are some photo albums filled with postcards and photos of new families from all over the world who received blessings at Chimi Lhakhang after not being able to conceive.
+There are lots of Kinleys, Kunleys, Kuenleys, both boys and girls.
+If you encounter one of these names, ask if their parents have been to Bhutan!

 Other depictions of the Divine Madman